One of the things I really want to focus on with my blog this year is to create more autism awareness content.

 But since then everyone seems to think being autistic means you’re good at maths, which in my case is definitely true.

 I only just managed to scrape a pass in my GCSEs!

 This ties back to autism being a spectrum; some people are amazing at maths, others at languages and others (like me) have really good memories.

 But there are also people who aren’t particularly academic and might be better at practical activities like woodwork, building or graphic/digital design.

 Everyone has different skills, and being autistic doesn’t change that.

 Women can be autistic too

 This is something I wish medical professionals would actually understand too.

-As a general rule women are better at masking and hiding their autism that men are, which is why we’re missed so often.
+As a general rule, women are better at masking and hiding their autism than men are, which is why we’re missed so often.